To our dear brothers and sisters at Grace Church,

 As alluded to earlier in the week, we received Governor Newsom’s updated orders which allow churches to resume in-person gatherings.
 The guidelines are many as our elected officials want to ensure church leaders are providing the safest environment possible, and the pastors, elders, and deacons have been meeting and talking in order to comply and create just such an environment.

 Prior to arrival, we ask that you do a self-screening exam of yourself and your household, taking your temperatures and asking if anyone has a sore throat or cough or has been around anyone who has Covid.
 If so, please stay home.
 Also, if you are over 65 years of age or in a high-risk category, it is recommended by health officials that you take extra precautions and perhaps stay home as well.
-We will be attempting to livestream our 10:30 service for those who can’t make it to service or are uncomfortable attending.
-This is our first shot at it, and details as to how to log on to it will follow.
+We will livestream our service for those who can’t make it to service or are uncomfortable attending.
+Likewise, we will provide “drive in” parking spots along the wall of our patio so you can listen from inside your car.

 Check-in for Worship Service

 For those who do attend, we will be having check-ins for the service.
 We will need you to arrive at least 15 minutes prior to the start of the service for check-in.
 Please be mindful when parking to give proper social distancing if others are exiting their cars next to you.
 All check-ins will take place in the upper entrance near the handicapped parking.
 The stairs will be blocked off and should not be used except as an exit to help control contact.
 The check-in will consist of pre-screened, gloved, and masked deacons asking if you have done an assessment, handing out pre-packaged Communion elements for your household members, and then escorting you to a spot in our courtyard/patio area, ensuring you set up your space in a place with proper social distancing.
-We will have limited space available in the shade, and would ask that those places be reserved for those who are more frail or sensitive to the sun.
+We will have plenty of cover to provide shade or shelter from wet weather.
 If you need any assistance with getting your seating from your car to your space, there will be gloved and masked deacons to assist you.
 Will also have masks available for anyone desiring one, though per the governor’s orders they are not required.

 The Worship Service